MarlinFirmware/Marlin/.github/issue_template.md

 [What actually happens]

+**Logging:**

+[Enter `M111 S247` in a serial monitor (Pronterface or Octoprint).
+Reproduce the issue, then copy the relevant logs here.
+For Octoprint you can either user serial.log or copy/paste the output from the terminal.
+More information: https://marlinfw.org/docs/gcode/M111.html ]

-#### Additional Information
+### Additional Information

+[What is your hardware configuration?
+Which mainboard?
+Custom mods like different hot-ends and extruders?
+BTT touch screen?]

-* Include a ZIP file containing your `Configuration.h` and `Configuration_adv.h` files if you don't run a precompiled build
+[If you compiled the firmware yourself - Include a ZIP file containing your `Configuration.h` and `Configuration_adv.h` files]

-* Which hardware configuration do you use?
-CR-6 SE or MAX?
-Which motherboard?
-Stock TFT, BTT TFT?
-* Provide pictures or links to videos that clearly demonstrate the issue.
+[Provide pictures or links to videos that clearly demonstrate the issue.]

-* Which *exact* firmware version did you flash?
-Provide a link to the download you have used.
+[Which *exact* firmware version did you flash?
+Provide a link to the download you have used.]

-__Issues that do not follow this issue template will be closed__